Yup, I admit it, we were guilty. We were the couple who were always traveling with dogs, we were lucky, nothing happened to one of the "kids".

 We were pleasantly surprised!

-Next, short trips to the park, in the crates with comfy pads-of course.
+Next, short trips to the park, in the crates with comfy pads, toys and small treats-of course.

 Staying at a pet hotel?
 NO PROBLEM!
 Just read this post for helpful tips about Pet Hotels!